-The program cost includes: round-trip airfare from Chicago, airport transports in Costa Rica, room and board, admissions and excursion as listed and course materials.
+The program cost includes: round-trip airfare from Chicago, airport transports in Costa Rica, room and board, admissions, and excursion as listed in course materials.

 Not included in the program cost: tuition for 6-7 credit hours, passport fees, visa fees (for non-US citizens), optional excursions, personal expenses, some meals, telephone calls, the Costa Rican departure tax and checked baggage fees.

-Program fees may be subject to change due to increased costs of transportation or currency fluxuations that are beyond the control of the College.
+Program fees may be subject to change due to increased costs of transportation or currency fluctuations that are beyond the control of the College.

 We welcome students beyond the application deadline, space permitting.
 Additional charges may apply.

 Each participant must have a valid passport that does not expire for at least 6 months after the anticipated return date to the U.S. Participants are responsible for obtaining their own passports.
 As passports can take substantial time to obtain, apply for it as soon as possible.
 Information can be obtained at http://travel.state.gov/passport/